 Is this some kind of stupid experiment or what?

-There's the succour of progress and the seduction of process, for example: FOLED displays, futures trading in plastics, gene therapy.
+There's the succor of progress and the seduction of process, for example: FOLED displays, futures trading in plastics, gene therapy.

 GPS microchips keep us on track so we never get lost again.
-Iris, DNA and brainwave scanners preclude disappearence and disguise.
+Iris, DNA and brainwave scanners preclude disappearance and disguise.
 We're tracked and kept intact.
 It's all done for us.

 I go everywhere with my nanobots.
 I've never felt better.

 The Millau Viaduct and Burj Dubai embody the extent, and triumph, of human aspiration, confidence, vision.
 We stand beneath them, eyes wide with wonder like children, staring up at columns of steel, glass, aluminium and iron, and above that, constellations and satellites.

 Alpha males chase desert sun, bright corners in Gulf cities, the shimmer of black gold.
 A mirage edging out of the frame.

 No, wait!
 There's a new script!
 Read this instead...

 Vassal dictatorships will crumble.
 There'll be a Riyadh spring.
 The gunships have arrived at last.